alexender01/localbusinesstxt/README.md

 Challenges with existing solutions
 ----------------------------------
-There isn't a simple, cheap, and worldwide solution to get the latest information of local businesses.
+There isn't a simple, cheap, and worldwide solution to get the latest information on local businesses.
 There should be one!
 Website providers need it.
 Local businesses need it.
 Local businesses now have three options for updating the most recent information:

 1. Some local businesses update their information on all of their websites.
 It takes too long, and there are thousands of websites with the same material.
 Many of them do not enable you to change the data.